DhruvDh/mergesort-egui/mergesort-lesson.md

 Should we try implementing this idea?
 Even if it doesn't give us a fundamentally faster algorithm, it might teach us something...

----

-title: "The Journey to Merge Sort: Part 2"
----

 ## Trying the Split Approach

 Since splitting the array might save us some work, let's implement this idea: